 What Is a Venture Capitalist?

-A venture capitalist is a person who invests in a business venture, providing capital for start-up or expansion.
-However, individual venture capitalists are a rarity; the majority of venture capital (VC) comes from professionally-managed public or private firms.
-Their business is to pool investment funds (from pension funds, large corporations, university endowment funds etc.) and find and invest in businesses that are going to provide their investors high rates of return.
+A venture capitalist is a person or company that invests in a business venture, providing capital for startup or expansion.
+However, individual venture capitalists are a rarity; the majority of venture capital (VC) comes from professionally managed public or private firms.
+Their business is to pool investment funds from various sources and find and invest in businesses that are likely to provide their investors with high rates of return.

-Because these venture capital firms want higher return rates than other investments such as the stock market provide, they typically invest in promising startup or young businesses that have a high potential for growth but are also high risk.
+Because venture capital firms want higher return rates than other investments, such as the stock market, provide, they typically invest in promising startup or young businesses that have a high potential for growth but are also high risk.
 Venture capital firms typically invest in business sectors such as IT, bio-pharmaceuticals, clean technologies, semiconductors, etc.

 Why Businesses Look for Venture Capitalists

-An investment from a venture capitalist is a form of equity financing - the VC investor supplies funding in exchange for taking an equity position in the company.
-Equity financing is normally used by non-established businesses that are unable to secure business loans from financial institutions (debt financing) due to insufficient cash flow, lack of collateral, or a high risk profile.
+An investment from a venture capitalist is a form of equity financing: The VC investor supplies funding in exchange for taking an equity position in the company.
+Equity financing is normally used by nonestablished businesses that are unable to secure business loans from financial institutions (debt financing) because of insufficient cash flow, lack of collateral, or a high-risk profile.

 A company may also solicit the participation of venture capitalists due to the need for additional business expertise.

-As it turned out, Dave Marquardt was the only venture capitalist ever to invest in Microsoft and he remained on Microsoft's board for over 30 years.
+As it turned out, Dave Marquardt was the only venture capitalist ever to invest in Microsoft, and he remained on Microsoft's board for more than 30 years.

-Venture capitalist investments in businesses are typically long-term (the average is from five to eight years).
+Venture capital investments in businesses are typically for the long term (the average is from five to eight years).
 This is normally how long it takes for a young business to mature to the point where its equity shares have value and the company goes public or is bought out.
-VC firms expect returns on investment of 25% or greater given the risk profile of the companies they invest in.
+VC firms expect returns on investment of 25 percent or greater, given the risk profile of the companies they invest in.

-Venture capital firms obtain investment capital by pooling money from pension funds, insurance companies, and wealthy investors.
+Venture capital firms obtain investment capital by pooling money from pension funds, insurance companies, wealthy investors, and the like.
 The firm makes the decisions about which businesses to invest in and receives management fees and a percentage of the profits as compensation.

-Venture capitalist financing is a poor choice for entrepreneurs who wish to retain control of their business.
+Venture capital financing is a poor choice for entrepreneurs who want to retain control of their businesses.

-To additionally safeguard their investments, VC firms take an active role in the businesses they invest in, typically supplying a board member and involving themselves in all important management decisions, including exercising veto rights over issues such as the sale of the company, additional financing, major business expenditures, etc.
+To additionally safeguard their investments, VC firms take an active role in the businesses they invest in, typically supplying a board member and involving themselves in all important management decisions, including exercising veto rights over such issues as the sale of the company, additional financing, and major business expenditures.

-How Hard Is It to Get Venture Capital Funding for a Business?
+How Hard Is It to Get VC Funding?

-The vast majority of businesses do not qualify for venture capital funding.
+The vast majority of businesses don't qualify for venture capital funding.